 You can share a service instance in one space to another if you have the SpaceDeveloper role in both spaces.

-To share a service instance to another space, run the following experimental cf CLI command:
+To share a service instance to another space, run the following beta Cloud Foundry Command Line Interface (cf CLI) command:

 You cannot share a service instance into a space where a service instance with the same name already exists.

-To share a service instance into a space, the space must have access to the service and service plan of the service instance that you are sharing (use
+To share a service instance into a space, the space must have access to the service and service plan of the service instance that you are sharing.
+Run

 If you no longer have access to a service or service plan used to create a service instance, you can no longer share that service instance.